druid-io/druid-io.github.io/_posts/2013-07-10-twitter-tutorial.md

 }
 </code></pre>

-You are probably wondering, what are these [[Granularities]] and [[Aggregations]] things?
+You are probably wondering, what are these granularities and aggregations things?
 What the query is doing is aggregating some metrics over some span of time.
 To issue the query and get some results, run the following in your command line:
 <pre><code>curl -X POST 'http://localhost:8080/druid/v2/?pretty' -H 'content-type: application/json'  -d @timeseries_query.body</code></pre>